- Lawyer Programs

 - Learning Centre

 The Law Society of Alberta’s Learning Centre is an interactive and informative resource for Alberta lawyers.
-Lawyers have asked for easily available and comprehensive resources to help support them in their day-to-day practice management.
 While the Learning Centre is publicly available, it is not intended to teach a non-lawyer how to practice law or to assist self-represented people.
-The Learning Centre focuses on the business of operating a law practice in compliance with Law Society Rules and does not constitute legal advice.
+The Learning Centre focuses on the business of operating a law practice in compliance with Law Society Rules, among other things, and does not constitute legal advice.

-Our first course offering is Law Practice Essentials.
-Designed to be self-paced and self-testing, the course offers modules on key practice areas of interest to lawyers, ranging from practice management to trust accounting to technology issues and various pitfalls of practice.
-Each module is made up of a textbook, quiz and related resources.
+Designed to be self-paced and self-testing, each module is made up of a textbook, quiz and related resources.
 It does not attempt to cover a complete knowledge base for each area but rather captures highlights and provides an overview of core concepts.